d4xyjen/jedi/README.md

-## Overview
+## Welcome to the Jedi Repository
-Open-source, high performance .NET game services for Fiesta Online.
-Built with modern architecture and practices in mind, Jedi offers players a refreshed and revamped gameplay experience, while also improving on the core aspects of the game.
+Open-source, high performance .NET game services project for Fiesta Online.
+Built with modern architecture and practices in mind, Jedi offers players a refreshing and revamped gameplay experience, while also improving heavily on the core aspects of the game.

 ![GitHub](https://img.shields.io/github/license/dakaraic/jedi?style=flat-square)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/dakaraic/jedi?style=flat-square)